Babler State Park

 Babler State Park (formally, Dr. Edmund A. Babler Memorial State Park) is a public recreation area located in the northwest section of the city of Wildwood, Missouri.
 A large bronze statue of Dr. Babler greets park visitors.
 The state park's 2441 acres offer opportunities for hiking, picnicking, bicycling, horseback riding, and camping.
 The park is managed by the Missouri Department of Natural Resources.
-It was added to the National Register of Historic Places in 1985.
+It was added to the National Register of Historic Places in 1985 as a Historic District.